practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 #### JavaScript

-A JavaScript version cannot be created when using original, unmodified Haxe source code file [RandomStreamsForPerfStats.hx](./RandomStreamsForPerfStats.hx) because of its _File_ resource:
+Just naively cross-compiling the Haxe source code to JavaScript source code, which is using a system resource:

 ```
 import sys.io.File;
 ```

-This command doesn't work:
+..isn't working:

 ```
 $ haxe --main RandomStreamsForPerfStats --js RandomStreamsForPerfStats.js